nyx-project/vyhub-documentation/docs/guide/ban.md

 You can set a `Ban Protest URL` in the settings.
 Instead of creating a ticket, users are redirected to this site.

 The button is disabled, when the `Ticket-System` is disabled and when there is no `Protest-Ban` URL set.

+## Max ban length

+You can assign a maximum ban length to groups.
+A user can then only create bans of the length the `maximum ban length` property of the group with the highest permission level.